 Your team should also make an email list for your team.
 See

 Make this email list immediately so that the graduate student can contact you.
 Also, add me (pastel at mtu.edu) to your list.

-Your team will make a team contract.
-In the team contract you will give your team name.
+Your team will make a team charter.
+In the team charter you will give your team name.
 You will also list all team members and contact information: name, email address and phone numbers.
-The team contract delineate expectation for members.
+The team charter describes the team’s and individuals’ goals.
+In addition the team delineates how the team will govern and the expectation of members.
 See Teams lecture notes.

-The form for the team contract is in the resources/TeamContract.docx.
+The form for the team contract is in the resources/TeamCharter.docx.

 Your team will store code in a GitHub repository:

 Each team member should have a GitHub account.
 So if you do not already have an GitHub account, you should make an account now.
 I will need your GitHub account name to add you to the team.